pymupdf/PyMuPDF-Utilities/README.md

 * **form-fields.py** demo script: create a PDF with form fields.

-* **morph-demo1.py, morph-demo2.py, morph-demo3.py** scripts showing the functioning of ``morph`` parameter in text insertion.
-Their effects are being shown by [morphing.gif](https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/morphing.gif).
+* **morph-demo1.py, morph-demo2.py, morph-demo3.py** are scripts showing the effect of the ``morph`` parameter in text insertions.
+Each script creates a PDF page, fills a  text box and then morphs that box using the box's uper as fixed point.
+The effects are being shown by [morphing.gif](https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/morphing.gif).